open-decision/open-decision/packages/api/API/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/open-legal-tech/node-backend)

 Make sure to replace the ACCESS_TOKEN_SECRET and REFRESH_TOKEN_SECRET as soon as possible to secure your instance.
-[Click here](https://djecrety.ir/) to generate two unique secret keys and [replace them in the Heroku Dashboard.](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)
+Use a secret key generator [like this one](https://djecrety.ir/) to generate two unique secret keys and [replace them in the Heroku Dashboard.](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)

-Take a look at the [.evn.example file](https://github.com/open-legal-tech/node-backend/blob/master/.env.example)to see the optional variables you should set when running the backend properly.
-Refer to the [Heroku documentation](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)for more information about config variables.
+Take a look at the [.evn.example file](https://github.com/open-legal-tech/node-backend/blob/master/.env.example) to see the optional variables you should set when running the backend properly.
+Refer to the [Heroku documentation](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) for more information about config variables.

 To try some queries, set the config variable `PUBLIC_API_DOCUMENTATION = true`.
 The server will quickly restart, now you can access the API definition at https://yourAppName.herokuapp.com/v1/docs/.
 Go to https://yourAppName.herokuapp.com/v1/docs/export to download the definition and import it to your favorite API client, e.g. [Insomnia](https://insomnia.rest/download).
 All queries will be pre-filled.